codefortulsa/oscn/README.md

 ### oscn.request

 - Case: Returns a single case.
+Case can be saved as files using Case.save() and retrieved using Case.open().

 - CaseList: Returns an iterator for retrieving cases for a county and year.

  CaseLists can be filtered using .find().
 See scripts/example.py for details